Elevation: 12,078 ft

-After passing these bands stay in the ever narrowing gully heading for a small gate at the top of the gully.
+- After passing these bands, stay in the ever-narrowing gully, heading for a small gate at the top of the gully.
 The last several hundred yards are extremely loose.

-- From the false summit follow the ridge to the cairn summit of LRP.
-To return, reverse your route to the false summit and then drop down its scree field west face.
+- From the false summit, follow the ridge to the cairned summit of Lost River Mountain.
+To return, reverse your route to the false summit and then drop down its West Face scree field.

 Attached is a picture and suggested edit (in bold) for the North Ridge Route on Lost River Mountain.
-We think that because of the rock quality and the exposure at the crux traverse, this should be upgraded to Class 5.
+We think that because of the rock quality and the exposure at the crux traverse, this route’s rating should be upgraded to Class 5.
 We do not use a rope on Class 3-4.
-We would not have done this route without one.
+However, we would not have done this route without one.

-(A)(6.1)(a.1) North Ridge Lost River Mountain Cross-Country Route
+(A)(6.1)(a.1) North Ridge Lost River Mountain Cross-Country Route.

-Where a prominent tributary of Dry Creek enters from the Lost River Mountain drainage, stay above the creek on its south side.
+Where a prominent tributary of Dry Creek enters from the Lost River Mountain drainage, stay above the creek on its South Side.
 You will cross a clearing near this confluence and may encounter an outfitter camp at its southeastern end.
 Say hello and walk through camp to find a trail.
-The trail was maintained in the past (blazes and cut logs were present) in the past and is the least strenuous approach to the upper section of the drainage.
+The trail was maintained (blazes and cut logs were present) in the past and is the least strenuous approach to the upper section of the drainage.
 Sometime after 2005, a group wishing to promote big game hunting bought up the grazing rights for upper Dry Creek.
 The sheepherder camps and herds are gone.
 Instead, there is at least one outfitter camp in the drainage.